Revenue.ie and myAccount

 - myAccount, if you are registered for myAccount or have an existing PAYE Anytime PIN.

 You should not send personal or confidential information to Revenue by email.
 Email is sent through public networks, and can be intercepted and read unless it is protected with encryption.

 Revenue cannot guarantee that any personal or sensitive data, sent in plain text through standard email, is fully secure.
 Anyone opting to use this channel is deemed to have accepted any risk involved.

 To send personal or sensitive information to Revenue you should use either:

-On meeting with taxpayers, Revenue officers in the exercise of powers on outdoor duty are required to:
+Revenue officers, in the exercise of powers on outdoor duty, are required to: